Jake Thorne – Editor-in-Chief

-Jake Thorne is an Editorial Editor for the Review, studying Honors Political Science and Economics at the University of Michigan.
+Jake Thorne is Editor-in-Chief for the Review, studying Honors Political Science and Economics at the University of Michigan.
 He has been an active contributor to the Review since 2014.
 Thorne’s commentary covers topics ranging from sports to politics.

-Cole is a sophomore at the University of Michigan and a staff writer for the Michigan Review.
+Cole is a sophomore at the University of Michigan and Executive Editor for the Michigan Review.

 Georgia Williams – Writer

 Georgia is a junior studying History.
 She loves to travel (ask her about Iceland!)
 And is passionate about enjoying time in the outdoors, unless it’s hot out.
 In which case, no thanks.

 Amo Manuel – Web Editor